stacs-srg/valipop/docs/usage/configuration/config-reference.md

 markdown: kramdown
 ---

-# Valipop Configuration Reference
+# ValiPop Configuration Reference

-These are all the configuration options supported by Valipop.
+These are all the configuration options supported by ValiPop.
 Options suffixed with a '*' are required.

 **Configuration Options**